LeonardoOEsteves/horus/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-During the development of this project, I practiced:
+## During the development of this project, I practiced:
 - React project architecture and Clean Code best practices
 - Next13 application structure
 - Fundamental CSS properties to master flex using Tailwind CSS